Wednesday, September 21, 2022

 • Ramsch & Rosen (A)

 Contemporary folk music – between before and now, without fear of experimentation, but always noticeably close to the roots… Julia Lacherstorfer (violin, viola, vocals) and Simon Zöchbauer (trumpet, zither, vocals) rummage through old pictures and manuscripts for old melodies, and once the layer of dust has been carefully wiped away, what emerges often turns out to be a real soul treasure.
 What they find is magical: delicate tones and airy words, light melodies and heavy ballads, wrapped in the sounds of violin, zither, voices and trumpet.
 Without drums, but always powerful.
 Without lard, but with a lot of feeling.
 RAMSCH & ROSEN make music that bridges the gap between a time when the clocks ticked differently and a present in which you can be connected to the whole world and have to choose the valuable elements from the incredible variety of possibilities that precisely fit the individual.
 A kind of folk music emerges that cannot be separated from the performers and must come out of them – and within – with depth, but also with a wink.
 “The most beautiful moment is when everything begins to merge in a concert: us with our music, our music with the audience, the audience with space and time so that only the present moment with its sound and its images exists.”
 This reduced way of making music and creating experimental sound aesthetics, paired with sacral and traditional influences, acts like a musical balm into which one immerses oneself and does not want to reappear so quickly.
 On the contrary.
 The music of Ramsch & Rosen is like a loving hug.
 As a duo, Julia and Simon released two albums: Bellver (2014) and Bergen (2016).
+The music from the second album will be the backbone of the program that will be performed at the Todo Mundo festival.
 They also perform as the Ramsch & Rosen Quartet (with the addition of piano and double bass).

 Saturday, September 24, 2022